Johanna-16/readme/README.md

 File of all the projects completed using techniques learned in ECOR 1042.
 Skills include sorting (selection/ bubble/insertion), creating the user interface, converting data into dictionaries, and plotting graphs.

 ## Dependencies
+* If the file is not noted, it has no dependencies

 Python libraries used for histogram -> <br />
 matplotlib.pyplot as plt <br />
 math